stevelaskaridis/awesome-mobile-llm/README.md

 > A curated list of LLMs and related studies targeted at mobile and embedded hardware

-Last update: 11th February 2025
+Last update: 23rd March 2025

 If your publication/work is not included - and you think it should - please open an issue or reach out directly to [@stevelaskaridis](https://github.com/stevelaskaridis).